osm2pgsql-dev/osm2pgsql-website/generalization/index.md

 Currently osm2pgsql has almost no built-in support for generalization, usually it is done using lots of SQL magic after the initial import of the data with osm2pgsql.
-From September 2022 to February 2023 we are running a [project](https://prototypefund.de/project/generalisierung-von-openstreetmap-daten-mit-osm2pgsql/){:.extlink}
+From September 2022 to February 2023 we ran a [project](https://prototypefund.de/project/generalisierung-von-openstreetmap-daten-mit-osm2pgsql/){:.extlink}
 funded by the [Prototype Fund](https://prototypefund.de/){:.extlink} and the [German Federal Ministry of Education and Research](https://www.bmbf.de/){:.extlink} to add more support for generalization to osm2pgsql.
-This will include adding some generalization support directly to osm2pgsql but also using the capabilities of the PostgreSQL database and especially the PostGIS extension in a more easy to use fashion.
+This included adding some generalization support directly to osm2pgsql but also using the capabilities of the PostgreSQL database and especially the PostGIS extension in a more easy to use fashion.

 Here are the posts from Jochen's blog describing the progress of the project: